roboticslab-fr/rplidar-turtlebot2/README.md

 ##LiDAR integration on the TurtleBot2

+### Package installation

 Download the catkin packages

-(or on our lab NAS : //roboticsprojects/Documentation/RP-LiDAR/)

 Note that '~/catkin_ws' is the directory of catkin workspace in your computer.
+Adapt the syntax wrt the workspace setting of your machine.

 	cd ~/catkin_ws/src
 	git clone https://github.com/roboticslab-fr/rplidar-turtlebot2.git